Make the Gardner an unforgettable part of your students’ experience!

 The Isabella Stewart Gardner Museum is full of narratives.
 Students will explore the ways in which stories from the classical past to the present—including ones students create on their own—can help us understand ourselves and the world.

-Dates and times for tours at the Museum often book up quickly.
-All school groups must register at least three weeks in advance—registering early means your desired date and time are more likely to be available.
+All groups must register at least three weeks in advance—registering early means your desired date and time are more likely to be available.

 PLANNING YOUR SCHOOL GROUP VISIT